maartene/AoC2024/Day04/NOTES.md

 - ⚠️ TODO

 ## 🍅 Pomodoro 1
-- ⚠️ Read the description
+- ✅ Read the description
+- ✅ Lets find XMAS in an empty input
+- 🚧 Lets find XMAS when the input is XMAS
+- ⚠️ Make the example input pass
 - ⚠️ Import the input data
-- ⚠️ Make the example input pass